Rahix/tbot/doc/recipes.rst

 Bisect a git repository
 -----------------------
-When a new version of your software has introduced a bug, *git-bisect* is a very helpful tool for narrowing down the cause;  TBot can automate this with just a little bit of code::
+When a new version of your software has introduced a bug, *git-bisect* is a very helpful tool for narrowing down the cause;  tbot can automate this with just a little bit of code::

     import typing